Moors murders: As murderers

-Hindley's sister, Maureen, married David Smith on 15 August 1964.
+Maureen Hindley married David Smith on 15 August 1964.
 The marriage was hastily arranged and performed at a register office.
-None of Maureen's relatives attended.
-Hindley did not approve of the marriage, and her mother was embarrassed, as Maureen was then seven months pregnant.
-The newlyweds moved into Smith's father's house.
-The next day, Brady suggested that the four take a day-trip to Windermere.
+None of Maureen's family attended.
+Hindley did not approve of the marriage, and her mother was embarrassed, as 18-year-old Maureen was then seven months pregnant and was marrying the 16-year-old Smith.
+The younger couple then moved into Smith's father's house in the Ancoats district, although they were soon rehoused in a tower block flat on the new Hattersley overspill housing estate.

+The day after the wedding, Brady suggested that the four take a day-trip to Windermere.
 This was the first time Brady and Smith had met properly, and Brady was apparently impressed by Smith's demeanour.
-The two talked about society, the distribution of wealth, and the possibility of robbing a bank.
+The two talked about society, the distribution of wealth and the possibility of robbing a bank.
 The young Smith was similarly impressed by Brady, who throughout the day had paid for his food and wine.
 The trip to the Lake District was the first of many outings.
-Hindley was apparently jealous of their friendship, but became closer to her sister.
+Hindley was apparently jealous of their friendship but became closer to her sister.

-In 1964, Hindley, her grandmother, and Brady were rehoused as part of the post-war slum clearances in Manchester, to 16 Wardle Brook Avenue in the new overspill estate of Hattersley, Cheshire.
-Brady and Hindley became friendly with Patricia Hodges, an 11-year-old girl who lived at 12 Wardle Brook Avenue.
-Hodges accompanied the two on their trips to Saddleworth Moor to collect peat, something that many householders on the new estate did to improve the soil in their gardens, which were full of clay and builder's rubble.
-The couple never harmed Hodges, since she lived only a few doors away, which would have made it easy for police to solve any disappearance.
+Also during 1964, Hindley, her grandmother and Brady were rehoused as part of the postwar slum clearances in Manchester, moving to 16 Wardle Brook Avenue—a newly built council house on the Hattersley overspill estate, near the Cheshire town of Hyde.
+Brady and Hindley became friendly with Patricia Hodges, the 11-year-old daughter of a neighbour.
+Hodges accompanied the couple on their trips to Saddleworth Moor to collect peat, something that many householders on the new estate did to improve the soil in their gardens, which were full of clay and builder's rubble.
+The couple never harmed Hodges, since she lived only a few doors away, which would have made it easier for police to solve any disappearance.

 Early on Boxing Day 1964, Hindley left her grandmother at a relative's house and refused to allow her back to Wardle Brook Avenue that night.
-On the same day, Lesley Ann Downey disappeared from a funfair in Ancoats.
+That same day, 10-year-old Lesley Ann Downey disappeared from a funfair in Ancoats.
 Despite a huge search, she was not found.
+Downey's stepfather, Alan West, was treated as a suspect by police and repeatedly questioned over her disappearance, but no evidence was uncovered and the disappearance remained unsolved for nearly a year.
 The following day, Hindley brought her grandmother back home.

 By February 1965, Hodges had stopped visiting Wardle Brook Avenue, but Smith was still a regular visitor.
 Brady gave Smith books to read, and the two discussed robbery and murder.
-On Hindley's 23rd birthday, her sister and brother-in-law, who had until then been living with relatives, were rehoused in Underwood Court, a block of flats not far from Wardle Brook Avenue.
+On Hindley's 23rd birthday in July 1965, her sister and brother-in-law, who had until then been living with relatives, were rehoused in Underwood Court, a new multi-storey block of flats not far from Wardle Brook Avenue.
 The two couples began to see each other more regularly, but usually only on Brady's terms.